Denomination EffectIn Exercises 13–16, use the data in the follow... | Channels for Pearson+

 Probability

 Probability is a measure of the likelihood that a particular event will occur, expressed as a number between 0 and 1.
-In this context, it helps determine the chance of a student spending their money on gum given that they received four quarters.
+In this context, it helps determine the chance of a student keeping the money after being given four quarters.
 The formula for calculating probability is the number of favorable outcomes divided by the total number of possible outcomes.

 Recommended video: